- 1 (5 to 6-pound) roasting chicken

 Preheat the oven to 425 degrees F.

 Remove the chicken giblets.
 Rinse the chicken inside and out.
-Remove any excess fat and leftover pin feathers and pat the outside dry.
+Remove any excess fat and leftover pinfeathers and pat the outside dry.
+Place the chicken in a large roasting pan.
 Liberally salt and pepper the inside of the chicken.
-Stuff the cavity with the bunch of thyme, both halves of lemon, and all the garlic.
+Stuff the cavity with the thyme, reserving enough thyme to garnish the chicken dish, 1 lemon, halved, and 2 halves of the garlic.
 Brush the outside of the chicken with the butter and sprinkle again with salt and pepper.
 Tie the legs together with kitchen string and tuck the wing tips under the body of the chicken.
-Place the onions, carrots, and fennel in a roasting pan.
-Toss with salt, pepper, 20 sprigs of thyme, and olive oil.
-Spread around the bottom of the roasting pan and place the chicken on top.
+Cut 2 of the lemons in quarters and scatter the quarters and remaining garlic around the chicken.
+Lay the bacon slices over the chicken to cover.

-Roast the chicken for 1 1/2 hours, or until the juices run clear when you cut between a leg and thigh.
-Remove the chicken and vegetables to a platter and cover with aluminum foil for about 20 minutes.
-Slice the chicken onto a platter and serve it with the vegetables.
+Roast the chicken for 1 hour.
+Remove the bacon slices from the top of the chicken and set aside.
+Continue roasting the chicken for an additional 1/2 hour, or until the juices run clear when you cut between a leg and thigh.
+Remove to a platter and cover with aluminum foil while you prepare the gravy.